About

 Environmental Work

-Troilus is advancing several environmental initiatives to support the responsible development of its project.
-Environmental activities for 2025 include ongoing monitoring of current site infrastructure and operational activities, ensuring regulatory compliance with environmental and social standards under our ECOLOGO Certification for exploration activities at site.
+Troilus is advancing several environmental initiatives to support the responsible development of the Project.
+In 2025, the team continued regular monitoring of site infrastructure and activities to ensure compliance with environmental and social standards, including those required under our ECOLOGO Certification.
+This work will continue into 2026.

 Operational Activities